-Are you thinking of making the move to Toronto and want to know how much it would cost you to buy a piece of real estate property in Toronto?
+Are you thinking of making the move to Toronto and want to know how much it would cost you to buy a piece of real estate?
 You can't just move to Toronto without first knowing a little bit about the city, which includes home prices.
 Whenever you're contemplating a move to a new city one of the first things you have to do is research the real estate market of that particular city.
-Moving to Toronto means reading about market prices and trends for residential properties or commercial buildings in Toronto if you're planning on opening up a business.
+Moving to Toronto means reading about market prices and trends for residential properties or commercial buildings in the area if you're planning on opening up a business.

 Not everybody has the time to get in contact with real estate agents in Toronto before they move to find out such information and that makes research skills very handy.
-Toronto price tags are constantly changing so you need to make sure that your information about the Toronto real estate market is as up-to-date as it possibly can be.
-In December of 2011 the average selling price of a piece of Toronto real estate property was just over $451,000, which is a four percent increase from the previous year.
-For all of 2011, the average Toronto home selling price was a little bit more than $465,000, which is an increase of eight percent when compared to the average home sold the previous year.
+The price tags are constantly changing so you need to make sure that your information about the real estate market is as up-to-date as it possibly can be.
+In December of 2011 the average selling price of a piece of Toronto real estate property was just over $851,000, which is a four percent increase from the previous year.
+For last year, the average area home selling price was a little bit more than $965,000, which is an increase of eight percent when compared to the average home sold the previous year.
 What is a real estate board?
 Click here

-The experts at the Toronto Real Estate Board believe that home prices in Toronto are only going to keep going up and that the average 2012 home prices will be around $485,000.
-That's a pretty lofty number so you better be prepared to spend that kind of money when looking at two storey houses, lofts or waterfront condos in Toronto.
-Of course, not every home on the market in Toronto will cost you $485,000, as that's just the average price.
+The experts at the Toronto Real Estate Board believe that home prices in Toronto are only going to keep going up and that the average home prices will be around $1,285,000.
+That's a pretty lofty number so you better be prepared to spend that kind of money when looking at two storey houses, lofts or waterfront condos.
+Of course, not every home on the market in Toronto will cost you a million, as that's just the average price.
 Some properties will be above the average sales price and some will be less.

-You probably have a spending budget in place so you should get in touch with a ReMax Toronto agent as soon as possible to help you find a home within your price range.
+You probably have a spending budget in place so you should get in touch with an agent as soon as possible to help you find a home within your price range.
 Location, size and type of property are going to play a huge part in determining how much you end up paying for real estate in Toronto.
-If you're willing to live outside of the GTA then you'll be able to find something that won't costs you hundreds of thousands of dollars.
-If you have your mind set on living in a downtown Toronto loft or condo then you better be up for forking over more than the average sales price.
-Just get on your Toronto real estate search quickly as the market will be constantly evolving and the stats we gave you today might not be the same in a few months.
+If you're willing to live outside of the GTA then you'll be able to find something that won't cost you millions of dollars.
+If you have your mind set on living in a downtown loft or condo then you better be up for forking over more than the average sales price.
+Just get on your real estate search quickly as the market will be constantly evolving and the stats we gave you today might not be the same in a few months.